graphistry/graphistry-helm/charts/values-overrides/examples/cluster/README.md

 ### 2. Deploy the leader instance

+The leader instance will run in the `graphistry1` namespace.
+Within this namespace, the PostgreSQL cluster will serve Nexus dashboards and services for other `follower` instances.
+Additionally, the `Redis` instance of the `leader` will be used by all `Nexus` and `forge-etl-python` services of the followers.
+Each follower namespace will have its own Redis instance for `streamgl` visualizations.

 Each Graphistry instance is deployed within its own Kubernetes namespace.
 The `leader` instance will use the `graphistry1` namespace:
 ```bash
 kubectl create namespace graphistry1